dgound/f-distance/README.md

 Note that for the above commands to work, Homebrew is required.
 For installation please follow the instructions at: http://brew.sh/
 Alternatively on may use Macports: https://www.macports.org/install.php

-To install python-igraph on Linux, use the command <code> apt-get install python-igraph </code>
+To install python-igraph on Linux, use the command <code> apt-get install python3-igraph </code>